thaycock/etl-app/README.md

 # Loaders

-adopted idea of loaders, each request or different future areas of the apps that load data from different sources would have their own loaders for testability and seperation of concerns
+adopted idea of loaders, each request or different future areas of the apps that load data from different sources would have their own loaders for testability and seperation of concerns.

 # Theme